tulasi-das/CreateBCCotainer/README.md

 Once the BcContainerHelper Module is imported you can run the script createbccontainer.ps1

-For license I have added a Demo License File which you can download and provide the path for variable $licenseFile
+For license I have added a Demo License File(Cronus.bclicense) which you can download and provide the path for variable $licenseFile

 ---